Tom Farden: 1999–2010: Coaching at Southeast Missouri and Arkansas

-2011–present: Tenure with Utah
+2011–present: Utah

 2011–15: Assistant coach

-On August 18, 2010; after only one season at Arkansas, it was revealed that Farden would be joining the Utah Red Rocks program as an assistant coach for the 2011 season.
+Farden joined the Utah Red Rocks program as an assistant coach for the 2011 season.
 He was hired as a replacement for Jeff Graba, who took the head coach role for the Auburn Tigers women's gymnastics program.

-Immediately after joining the Utah program, Farden headed as Utah's bars head coach; his work was highlighted through the second-place finish of Georgia Dabritz at the 2013 Nationals, and her latter National title in 2015.
+Farden headed as Utah's bars head coach; his work was highlighted through the second-place finish of Georgia Dabritz at the 2013 Nationals, and her latter National title in 2015.
 Additionally, in his first season, the program's national bars ranking shot from #12 to #3.
 Likewise, in 2015, Utah were co-leaders in the nation for the uneven bars, tied with Florida Gators.

 2016–2019: Co-head coach

 Upon the retirement of Greg Marsden, the long-time head coach of the Red Rocks, Farden was appointed the co-Head Coach of the program along with Megan Marsden, long-time assistant coach and the spouse of Greg Marsden.
-In his first season in the role, Farden helped the Red Rocks finish fifth in the all-around during the regular season; the program's prowess was then solidified through their second-place finish at the 2016 Pac-12 Championships, in Seattle, Washington.
+In his first season, the Red Rocks finished fifth in the all-around during the regular season; they then had a second-place finish at the 2016 Pac-12 Championships, in Seattle, Washington.
 However, the Red Rocks won the 2016 Regional to qualify to the 2016 NCAA Women's Gymnastics Championship in Fort Worth, Texas.
-In 2017 the success of the Red Rocks continued with a PAC 12 team title, NCAA regional championship and Super Six berth (5th place team).
-Also, freshman MyKayla Skinner was crowned NCAA floor champion and runner up in the AA.

-2019: Head coach
+2019-2023: Head Coach

 Upon Megan Marsden's retirement, Farden became the sole head coach of the Utah program.

-In the 2020 season he led the program to its second undefeated season (1993 & 2020) and a regular season PAC 12 Championship.

-For these accomplishments he was named PAC 12 coach and Regional coach of the year.
+In the 2020 season, he led the program to its second undefeated season (1993 & 2020) and the first-ever Pac-12 regular season title.
+For these accomplishments, he was named Pac-12 Coach and Regional Coach of the Year.

-In 2021 season the Red Rocks claimed PAC-12 regular season and tournament titles, regional crown and a 3rd place finish at the NCAA’s.

-In the 2022 season the Red Rocks claimed a share of the PAC-12 regular season and won outright the PAC 12 tournament title, regional crown and 3rd place finish at the NCAA's.
+During Farden’s tenure, the Red Rocks won every Pac-12 regular season title (outright in 2020 and 2021, and shared in 2022 and 2023) and every Pac-12 Conference Championship (2021-2023).
+In the postseason, Utah won three regional titles and three third-place finishes at the NCAA National Championship (2021-2023).

+Administrative leave

+In October 2023, Tokyo Olympic alternate gymnast Kara Eaker said she had been subjected to abusive coaching by Farden while at Utah, and was withdrawing from the school and retiring.
+Kim Tessen, who competed for Utah from 2017-20 and was a second-team All-American on vault and uneven bars as a senior, said that she suffered from "major depression, anxiety and suicidal ideation" during her time with the team, and that Farden verbally attacked her and made her feel physically unsafe.
+In November 2023, the school put him on administrative leave.

 Personal life

-Born Man-Ki Park on March 28, 1974, Farden was adopted from South Korea (born in Incheon), as he was an orphan – insisting that he was 'left in a basket on the sidewalk'.
+Born Man-Ki Park on March 28, 1974, Farden was adopted from South Korea (born in Incheon), as he was an orphan – stating that he was 'left in a basket on the sidewalk'.

 He is married to Christina Farden (née Faulkner), an alumna of Southeast Missouri State University.
-He and his wife have adopted a son from South Korea (the same region as Farden too) called Ki.
+He and his wife have adopted a son from South Korea (the same region as Farden too) named Ki.